leonardocfor/useful/NetworkSience/concepts.md

 * **Indegree and outdegree**: For a vertex v, the number of head ends adjacent to v is called the **indegree**, indicated by $deg^-(v)$ of v, while the number of tail ends adjacent to v is its **outdegree**, indicated by $deg^+(v)$ of v.
 * **Adjacency matrix**: The adjacency matrix M of a graph $G=(V,E)$ is a square matrix $(|V| × |V|)$ matrix such that its element is 1 (graph, digraph), X (sum of 1s, one per each edge in a multigraph), weight (weighted graph) when there is an edge from node i to node j, and 0 when there is no edge.
 * **Edge list**: The edge list L of a graph $G=(V,E)$ is a list of size |E| matrix such that its element $L_i$ is a couple representing the tail and the end node of the edge $i$
+* **Clique**: A clique, $C$, in an undirected graph is defined a subset of its ertices, $C ⊆ V$, such that every two distinct vertices in the subset are adjacent.
+This is equivalent to the condition that the induced subgraph of $G$ induced by $C$ is a fully connected graph.
+Finding cliques in graphs is a *non-deterministic polynomial-time complete (NP-complete)* problem

 #### Types of graphs